-Pedophilia is considered a paraphilia, a condition in which a person's sexual arousal and gratification depend on fantasizing about and engaging in sexual behavior that is atypical and extreme.
-Pedophilia is defined as the fantasy or act of sexual activity with children who are generally age 13 years or younger.
-Pedophiles are usually men and can be attracted to either or both sexes.
-How well they relate to adults of the opposite sex varies.
+Pedophilia is an ongoing sexual attraction to pre-pubertal children.
+It is considered a paraphilia, a condition in which a person's sexual arousal and gratification depend on fantasizing about and engaging in sexual behavior that is atypical and extreme.
+Pedophilia is defined as recurrent and intense sexually arousing fantasies, sexual urges, or behaviors involving sexual activity with a prepubescent child or children—generally age 13 years or younger—over a period of at least six months.
+Pedophiles are more often men and can be attracted to either or both sexes.
+How well they relate to adults of the same or opposite sex varies.

-Pedophilic disorder can be diagnosed in people who are willing to disclose this paraphilia as well as in people who deny any sexual attraction to children, despite objective evidence of pedophilia.
-For the condition to be diagnosed, an individual must either act on their sexual urges or experience significant distress as a result of their urges or fantasies.
+Pedophilic disorder can be diagnosed in people who are willing to disclose this paraphilia, as well as in people who deny any sexual attraction to children but demonstrate objective evidence of pedophilia.
+For the condition to be diagnosed, an individual must either act on their sexual urges or experience significant distress or interpersonal difficulty as a result of their urges or fantasies.
 Without these two criteria, a person may have a pedophilic sexual orientation but not pedophilic disorder.

-The prevalence of pedophilic disorder is unknown, but the highest possible prevalence in the male population is approximately three to five percent.
+The prevalence of pedophilic disorder is unknown, but the highest possible prevalence in the male population is theorized to be approximately three to five percent.
 The prevalence in the female population is thought to be a small fraction of the prevalence in males.

-- These sexual urges have been acted on or cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
+- These sexual urges have been acted on or have caused significant distress or impairment in social, occupational, or other important areas of functioning.

-- The person is at least age 16 and at least 5 years older than the child in the first category.
+- The person is at least 16 years old, and at least 5 years older than the child in the first category.
 However, this does not include an individual in late adolescence involved in an ongoing sexual relationship with a 12- or 13-year-old.

 Additionally, a diagnosis of pedophilic disorder should specify whether the individual is exclusively attracted to children or not, the gender that the individual is attracted to, and whether the sexual urges are limited to incest.